Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 I encountered one persistent bug in this phase of this post, which is that sometimes, the `/Applications` version of `OffcutsCam.app` would complain when asked to install the extension that it had an invalid codesign.
 In these cases, it was necessary to select `Xcode->Product->Show Build Folder in Finder` and move the copy of `OffcutsCam.app` in there to `/Applications` manually, at which point the error stopped.

 I encountered a milder bug (but still something that would be very stressful if I were discovering this the hard way via a tutorial not working) which was that I had one installation where the effects didn't work in the container app<->extension interaction but they did work in the end-to-end app, which self-healed after a second install, restart, reinstall.
-Well, we know that we're using betas and some mysteries are part of that.
+Well, we know that we're using betas, and some mysteries are part of the beta experience.

 That's everything!
 This has been quite a journey.
 I hope you feel well-set-up to start experimenting with your own effects and creative camera experiences.
 If you've had any trouble, compare against my [version on Github](https://github.com/Halle/ArtFilm) and I'm sure you'll find the issue in no time.
 Have fun!